 Oppla is a global knowledge marketplace; a place where the latest thinking on natural capital, ecosystem services and nature-based solutions is brought together.
-It was developed jointly by the EU-funded research projects OpenNESS and OPERAs with the aim of turning the concept of ecosystem services into practice.
-It is now promoted by the European Commission DG Research & Innovation as ‘the repository of nature-based solutions’.
+It was developed by the EU-funded research projects OpenNESS and OPERAs to turn the concept of ecosystem services into practice.
+It is promoted by the European Commission DG Research & Innovation as ‘the repository of nature-based solutions’.

-Find out more about Oppla and sign up to become part of this exciting new community!
+Find out more about Oppla and sign up to become part of this exciting community!